 Experiment

 This research uses the experiment design approach to answer the research question.
 According to Jackson (2014), the experiment design approach “allows a researcher not only to describe and predict but also to establish a cause and effect relationship through manipulation of a variable and control of the situation.”
-The main foundation of the experimental approach is that the researcher gains the control of the environment as much as possible.
+The main foundation of the experimental approach is that the researcher gains control of the environment as much as possible.
 This is to identify if there is a cause and effect relationship between the variables being studied.
 In the experimental process, certain factors are selected and deliberately varied in a controlled manner to understand their effects on the response of interest (Wang & Wan, 2009).
 These variables are called independent variables.
 The variables that are measured are the dependent variables.
 These variables are derived from the critical factors for a programming language and integration and these variables will be used to measure the programming language in my research.

 This research analyses three different languages being Java, which is widely used for the development of microservices (Glen, 2018); Jolie a language especially designed for the distributed system to support service oriented architecture (Montesi et al., 2014); and Ballerina a newly developed language for microservices (WSO2 Inc, n.d.).
 The experiment carried out for this research will answer the research question “What programming language is the best for the integration of the microservices?”.
 This experiment will address what programming language is the best by analysing, empirically, the programs written in that language (Nanz & Furia, 2015).
 As this experiment is performed in a controlled fashion, it will help to understand the properties of the programming languages and more reliable data is obtained as the outcome of the controlled experiment (Nanz et al., 2013).